danialrami/danialrami-com/content/posts/MCPs and Genèse Dodécaphonique.md

 5. Export directly to your DAW or synth
 	- see my previous post about [scripting in REAPER](https://danialrami.com/posts/lua-in-reaper/)

-This level of integration would transform how we approach sound design, bridging the gap between theoretical concepts and practical implementation.
+This level of integration would influence how we approach sound design, bridging the gap between theoretical concepts and practical implementation.

 ## Conclusion

-The marriage of specialized musical knowledge with the emerging capabilities of LLMs and Model Context Protocols could represent a new interface for audio people.
+The marriage of specialized musical knowledge with the emerging capabilities of LLMs and Model Context Protocols could represent a new interface for audio folks.
 By building tools that encapsulate theoretical frameworks like Merlet's modal system, we can make complex musical concepts immediately applicable to our creative workflows.

-As we continue to develop these integrations, the boundary between conceptual thinking and implementation will become increasingly fluid.
-Sound designers will be able to move seamlessly between high-level musical ideas and their concrete sonic realizations, opening new possibilities for creative exploration.
+As we continue to develop these integrations, I hope that the boundary between conceptual thinking and implementation will become increasingly fluid.
+Sound designers should be able to move seamlessly between high-level musical ideas and their concrete realizations.
+I'll be diving into this more going forward 🫡

 [^1]: